Altoros/power-bosh-jumpbox-bootstrap/README.md

 1. ssh to a stemcell builder instance: `ssh -i ~/.ssh/id_rsa ubuntu@x.x.x.x`
 1. `cd ~/stemcell-builder`
 1. `gem install bundler && bundle install`
-1. Run `bundle exec ./bin/build-stemcell` (if any errors occurs, try to run commands from this script manually)
+1. Run `/home/ubuntu/stemcell-builder/bin/build-stemcell` (if any errors occurs, try to run commands from this script manually).

 Notice: At this moment we use the [power-2915 branch](https://github.com/Altoros/bosh/tree/power-2915) of BOSH.
 This branch doesn't add an extra MicroBOSH release to the stemcell, which is not needed at all, since we use `bosh-init` tool for MicroBOSH deployment.